weewx/weewx/docs_src/custom/cheetah.md

 #end if
 ```

-If pyephem is installed this would result in:
+If `ephem` is installed this would result in:

 <div class="example_output">
 Current time is 03-Sep-2010 11:00